 U.S. women's basketball team beats France by 1 point to get 8th straight Olympic gold medal

 The U.S. women's basketball team won its straight 8th Olympic gold medal, beating host France by the tightest of margins: 1 point.
-Team USA won 67 to 66 in a tightly contested final match.
+Team USA won 67 to 66 in a contested final match that came down to the last shot.

 No team had been able to push the Americans during this impressive streak of 61 consecutive wins.
 The win was the closest the U.S. has ever won an Olympic gold medal since the 1988 Games when they beat Yugoslavia by seven points.
 The only other team to keep the U.S. at single digits in a gold medal game was South Korea at the 1984 Games.